About Rates Harmonisation

 Why did we harmonise rates?

 All amalgamated councils were required, by law, to have one rating structure by 1 July 2021.
 Council has utilised provisions under the Local Government Bill 2021 to achieve gradual rate harmonisation over a 4-year period, commencing 1 July 2021.

 During the merger process in 2016, the NSW State Government imposed a rates freeze which meant councils could not change the way rates were calculated.
-This means we have been applying three different rates structures from the councils that were amalgamated into Cumberland (Auburn, Holroyd and part of Parramatta) and as a result, the way rates are calculated varies.
+Therefore Council applied three different rates structures from the councils that were amalgamated into Cumberland (Auburn, Holroyd and part of Parramatta) and as a result, the way rates are calculated varies.

 What are the changes?

 - Business rate minimum amount will start at $1,259.33 and increase annually by the rate peg, as determined by the Independent Pricing and Regulatory Tribunal of New South Wales (IPART).

-To assist with reducing the rates burden on general business and residential properties, Council will also be introducing business sub-categories for properties where the dominant use is of an industrial nature and multi-level shopping centres where additional infrastructure is required.
+To assist with reducing the rates burden on general business and residential properties, Council also uses business sub-categories for properties where the dominant use is of an industrial nature and multi-level shopping centres where additional infrastructure is required.